-Unfortunately, the electrical system that the collaborative team originally designed for, was unable to be completed.
-Consequently, a new electronics rack was redesigned and tailored to fit a new electrical system.
-Different from the previous design, the current framework consists of two, durable, Delrin racks that horizontally slot into the end chassis on each side.
-Custom-fit bolts also screw horizontally through the pre-determined holes to hold the full assembly together.
+Delrin racks were used with fixed position in contrast to the original intent of the racks - to allow adjustment of the levels and spacing. horizontally slot into the end chassis on each side.
+Instead, a rack was pre-designed to accommodate different configurations and add other mounting holes for components if necessary. threaded rods also screw horizontally through the pre-determined holes to hold the full assembly together.
 The length of the rack was also expanded to occupy more of the hull space and accommodate more components if necessary.
-Each part of the electronics rack system was also machined using a Model 10000 Epilog Zing Laser.
+Each part of the electronics rack system was also fabricated using a Model 10000 Epilog Zing Laser as shown in Fig. 13.